 Welcome back for Part 2 of my Home Lab 2016 Series.
 I hope that you enjoyed my previous post, Part 1 from last week, where I covered the basis of my home lab and presented the Bill of Materials (BOM) for my mini-datacenter environment.

 Today I am bringing you Part 2 and will cover the actual physical build process, putting together the components to build each ESXi host server.
 I hope you’re as excited as I am!

 Beginning with the case, I chose to go with the Supermicro CSE-504-203B which has the motherboard backplane and all connections at the rear of the case, instead of the CSE-505-203B which has everything in the front of the case.
-I wanted to have more of a cleaner look to my rack enclosure, and the best thing about these cases are that they come with a 200W High-efficiency “80 Gold Level Certified” power supply!
+I wanted to have more of a cleaner look to my rack enclosure, and the best thing about these cases is that they come with a 200W High-efficiency “80 Gold Level Certified” power supply!

 The next component to go into this case is the motherboard.
 I chose the Supermicro A1SAi-2750 with an Intel ATOM “System on a Chip” (SoC) CPU.
 This is a 20W, 8-Core processor, is compatible with “Westmere” VMware Enhanced vMotion Compatibility mode, and supports a maximum of 64GB DDR3 RAM in (4) DIMM sockets!
 I went ahead and maxed the RAM on each board with (4) 16GB Micron MEM-DR316L-CL02-ES16 DDR3 1600MHz ECC 204-pin 1.35V SO-DIMM chips.